pwallace/metadata-processing-legacy/README.md

 NOTE: this method is SLOOOOOOW and wonky and resource-heavy.
 The time to download and convert a .rm video is around 130% of the playback duration.
 ***

+SCRIPT: fastimagecat.py

+DEPENDS ON:
+1. feh, PIL, or TerminalImageViewer (https://github.com/stefanhaustein/TerminalImageViewer) depending on preference
+2. json

+PURPOSE: Create descriptive metadata for each image in a directory as individual JSON files

+USAGE: python script.py [working_directory]